elementT1000/t4_project_summary/README.md

 With the physical hardware setup in the clinic, we standardized data collection.
 With the datasets that we created by labeling joints in videos and phases of gait we created rigorous definitions that were adhered to and went through multiple review processes.
 These point address the third business problem mentioned - the need to improve standardization and accuracy during the evaluation process.

-The software outlined here is purpose-built to solve the first business problem, lack of qunatitative assessment tools.
+The software outlined here is purpose-built to solve the first business problem, lack of quantitative assessment tools.
 We ended up returning data on 32 joint angles simultaneously and synced to the frame on an average 10 strides per patient.

 The entire data collection process went from 10 minutes using the old process to 2 minutes on average with the new process.
 The biggest difference came from data processing.
 The entire process for running model inferences, calculating angles, and generating aggregated data resources for the PT's to review took 1.5 minutes.
-So, at the fastest, the old process could be completed in approcimately 5760 minutes (4 days * 24 hours * 60 minutes) and we could generate a much larger volume of data in about 3.5 minutes.
+So, at the fastest, the old process could be completed in approximately 5760 minutes (4 days * 24 hours * 60 minutes) and we could generate a much larger volume of data in about 3.5 minutes.
 So in about 0.06% of the time.
 This addressed business problem number 2.

 # 5. Technologies Used
 ## Programming Languages and Data Analytics Libraries: